Why you must replace your timing belt on schedule

 What else should you replace when replacing the timing belt?

-Reasons to replace your water pump with timing belt
+Reasons to replace your water pump with the timing belt

-Let’s say your vehicle requires a new timing belt at 90,000 mile and you plan to keep the vehicle until it no longer runs.
+Let’s say your vehicle requires a new timing belt at 90,000 miles and you plan to keep the vehicle until it no longer runs.
 Your engine will need probably need a new water pump before its next timing belt replacement job at 180,000 miles.
-If you don’t replace the pump at 90,000 miles and it fails, you’ll have to pay the full labor cost again.
+If you don’t replace the pump at 90,000 miles and it fails between 90,000 and the next timing belt change, you’ll have to pay the full labor cost of removal and replacement again.
 If you feel you might be in a better financial position at a later time, then don’t replace the water pump when you replace the timing belt at its first change.
 Here’s a scenario where that pays off.

 You replace just the timing belt at 90,000 miles.
 At 140,000 miles the water pump starts leaking.
 You replace both the timing belt and a water pump.
 You’re now good until you reach 230,000 miles—which is most likely near the vehicle’s end of the engine’s life.